 Tortoise use: Gutierrezia sp. was observed in bite counts at one site.
-G. sarothrae, G. microcephala and Gutierrezia sp. were used infrequently for cover by Mojave desert tortoises at three sites.
+Gutierrezia sarothrae, G. microcephala and Gutierrezia sp. were used infrequently for cover by Mojave desert tortoises at three sites.

 Propagation, production, and cultivation: Gutierrezia spp. are broadly considered increasers on disturbed lands for ~ 100 years.
 Arizona Flora (Kearney and Peebles 1960) described Gutierrezia sarothrae as “worthless” and ‘not even good to reduce soil erosion’.
 In a more recent publications G. sarothrae was referred to as a “poisonous half-shrub” (Jacoby et al. 1982).
-Most of what we know about Guttierrezia biology comes from research designed to understand vulnerabilities in its life history characteristics in order to eradicate it from western landscapes..
+Most of what we know about Guttierrezia biology comes from research designed to understand vulnerabilities in its life history characteristics in order to eradicate it from western landscapes.
 Campbell and Bomberger (1934) provided an alternative view nearly a century ago when they stated, “Many ranchmen believe that Gutierrezia will crowd out the valuable forage grasses on the range.
 This opinion results from failure to recognize over- utilization and ignoring the fact that on grass ranges, the unpalatable Gutierrezia plants are subject to little foliage removal by cattle, while the palatable grasses, when overutilized, sometimes are eaten to within a half inch of the soil surface”.
 Current views are shifting in regard to the role Gutierrezia spp. may play in landscape ecology.
 Given the environmental and social challenges of restoration in the Mojave Desert, some resource managers currently take a stance that any native is better than non-natives, and although Gutierrezia monocultures are not the management goal, it may take some time to return to resilient long-lived natives.
 Gutierrezia spp. still may reduce wind and water erosion in the short-term restoration processes, and more attention should be given to understanding ecosystem function in this regard.

 Neither of the Gutierrezia spp. are palatable to livestock, and G. sarothrae is considered toxic.
 Although native, Gutierrezia spp. are characterized as aggressive invading species – but in fact there is evidence that G. microcephala seedlings do not compete well with perennial bunchgrasses (Thacker et al. 2009).
 Percent germination of G. sarothrae was very low to zero at temperatures ≤ 10 ˚C, or > 32.2 ˚C, and when mannitol induced water stress was at or below -0.24 MPa (i.e. zero germination at -1.2 MPa; Kruse 1970).
-G. sarothrae seeds had germination rates of > 50 % when mannitol induced water stress was low (i.e., values of ≥ -0.24 MPa), and as high as 90 % with zero water stress (e.g. using distilled water at 0 MPa; Kruse 1979).
+Gutierrezia sarothrae seeds had germination rates of > 50 % when mannitol induced water stress was low (i.e., values of ≥ -0.24 MPa), and as high as 90 % with zero water stress (e.g. using distilled water at 0 MPa; Kruse 1979).
 At temperatures of 60 ˚C and 70 ˚C, G. sarothrae took less than 6 days to germinate and as few as 4.6 days under the lowest water stress conditions (i.e. > 0.012 MPa).
-G. sarothrae can grow outside these tolerances but may require >10 days to germinate at the highest tolerable water stress levels (i.e. -0.24 MPa).
+Gutierrezia sarothrae can grow outside these tolerances but may require >10 days to germinate at the highest tolerable water stress levels (i.e. -0.24 MPa).
 Salvage of adult G. sarothrae resulted in 50% survival after 12 months of care in a nursery; surviving G. sarothrae were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 25% survival 27 months after transplanting (Abella et al. 2015b).

-Recoverability: G. microcephala is an early successional species and increases after disturbances such as overgrazing, fire, and drought, but may not compete well with grasses.
-G. sarothrae has demonstrated remarkable resilience despite a century of efforts to destroy it.
+Recoverability: Gutierrezia microcephala is an early successional species and increases after disturbances such as overgrazing, fire, and drought, but may not compete well with grasses.
+Gutierrezia sarothrae has demonstrated remarkable resilience despite a century of efforts to destroy it.
 That says a lot about its resilience.
-Experiments designed to quantify the difference in soil loss from bare ground compared to overgrazed pasture and since reccovered by Guttierrezia spp. with its shallow fibrous roots may bear interesting results.
+Experiments designed to quantify the difference in soil loss from bare ground compared to overgrazed pasture and since recovered by Guttierrezia spp. with its shallow fibrous roots may bear interesting results.

 Hilaria (=Pleuraphis) rigida (Thurb.)
 Benth. ex Scribn.
 (Poaceae)